Alanine transaminase

 Alanine aminotransferase (ALT or ALAT), formerly alanine transaminase (ALT), and even earlier referred to as serum glutamate-pyruvate transaminase (GPT) or serum glutamic-pyruvic transaminase (SGPT), is a transaminase enzyme that was first characterized in the mid-1950s by Arthur Karmen and colleagues.

+There are two proteins in humans which perform this activity, and they are encoded by the genes GPT and GPT2.
 ALT is found in plasma and in various body tissues but is most common in the liver.
 It catalyzes the two parts of the alanine cycle.
 Serum ALT level, serum AST (aspartate transaminase) level, and their ratio (AST/ALT ratio) are routinely measured clinically as biomarkers for liver health.

 The half-life of ALT in the circulation approximates 47 hours.
 Aminotransferase is cleared by sinusoidal cells in the liver.

 Function

 ALT catalyzes the transfer of an amino group from L-alanine to α-ketoglutarate, the products of this reversible transamination reaction being pyruvate and L-glutamate.